 So you wish to start a career as a full-time blogger!

 Such passion for writing can now be a source of income as online marketing has made full use of content as a catalyst to attract customers.
-Businesses hire writers who will articulate their brand, describe their products and elaborate their business vision.
-From restaurants to rent-a-car business, blogging is in the forefront of inbound marketing initiative.
-No wonder there are bloggers who embrace this job as a full-time career.
+Businesses hire writers who will articulate their brand, describe their products, and elaborate on their business vision.
+From restaurants to rent-a-car business, blogging is at the forefront of inbound marketing initiatives.
+No wonder some bloggers embrace this job as a full-time career.
 They can both earn a decent living and enjoy relative freedom and control one’s time.

-Depending on which topic you’re passionate on writing, you can pick a certain niche and focus there.
-For example, if you are into food, you can chronicle your restaurant visit, review the menu and endorse your favorites.
-You can also cook at home and take photos of the finished product or post a video on cooking procedure, your typical checklist on a visit to your favorite supermarket, highlight ingredients and favorite cooking techniques.
+Depending on which topic you’re passionate about writing, you can pick a specific niche and focus there.
+For example, if you are into food, you can chronicle your restaurant visit, review the menu, and endorse your favorites.
+You can also cook at home and take photos of the finished product or post a video on cooking procedure, your typical checklist on a visit to your favorite supermarket, highlight ingredients, and preferred cooking techniques.

-You can attract meat producers, manufacturers of cooking utensils or kitchen tools and get to review their products for brand exposure in exchange of monetary compensation.
-You write product reviews, endorse products you adopt as personal favorites and get paid for doing so.
+You can attract meat producers, manufacturers of cooking utensils, or kitchen tools and get to review their products for brand exposure in exchange for monetary compensation.
+You write product reviews, endorse products you adopt as personal favorites, and get paid for doing so.

-Indeed, if you stick with your chosen blog theme, the more easily you become identified with that one, and get a better idea of what to write, who to impress and which potential advertisers to target.
-Meanwhile, while waiting for advertisers to approach you, advertising networks allow you to make money such as placing AdSense ads or get paid for posting videos on YouTube.
+Indeed, if you stick with your chosen blog theme, the more quickly you become identified with that one and get a better idea of what to write, who to impress, and which potential advertisers to target.
+Meanwhile, while waiting for advertisers to approach you, advertising networks allow you to make money, such as placing AdSense ads or get paid for posting videos on YouTube.

-However, before jumping into the bandwagon, it is very important to know the ins and outs of this career choice.
-Will you be doing this gradually, based on spare time or invest wholeheartedly your entire waking hours posting content, images and publishing them online?
-Get to know what you need to check out before even considering this at least as a part-time job.
+However, before jumping into the bandwagon, it is essential to know the ins and outs of this career choice.
+Will you be doing this gradually, based on spare time, or invest your entire waking hours wholeheartedly posting content, images, and publishing them online?
+Get to know what you need to check out before even considering this, at least as a part-time job.

 1. You blog because you are passionate about something, not just because you want to make money

 Sometimes we are overwhelmed on earning money that our blog’s focus and content quantity becomes compromised.
-You should write an article post out of zeal to share your interest regardless of how long you’ll finish it; you are interested to share your interest, connect with your audience and achieve sense of fulfillment.
+You should write an article post out of zeal to share your interest regardless of how long you’ll finish it; you are interested in sharing your enthusiasm, connect with your audience, and achieve a sense of fulfillment.

-Otherwise, you will be more conscious about how many blog posts you’ll write and put counting how many words will each post contain, rather than thinking about overall quality and comprehensiveness.
+Otherwise, you will be more conscious about how many blog posts you’ll write and put counting how many words will each post contains rather than thinking about overall quality and comprehensiveness.

-At the beginning, revenue earning is too small that many full-time bloggers or even part-time ones give up.
-Little did they know that if they waited a little longer, revenue could increase significantly and enough to encourage them to spend more time writing as they’ve gained traction on social media or search engine results as their blogs receive more visitors.
+In the beginning, revenue earning is too small that many full-time bloggers or even part-time ones give up.
+Little did they know that if they waited a little longer, revenue could increase significantly.
+Also, it would be enough to encourage them to spend more time writing as they’ve gained traction on social media or search engine results as their blogs receive more visitors.